17 Heavily Armed Burkinabè Soldiers Arrested in Upper West Region

 • Locals in the Sissala East District alerted authorities after spotting armed soldiers near the border community of Wuru

-Security forces in the Sissala East District of the Upper West Region detained 17 heavily armed Burkinabè soldiers.
+Security forces in the Sissala East District of the Upper West Region have detained 17 heavily armed Burkinabè soldiers.

 Read also